RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv5/Decompilation/Setup.md

 ## FAQ

-### What's the difference between RSDKv5 and RSDKv5U? { id="v5-vs-v5u" }

-RSDKv5U adds compatibility for playing RSDKv3 (i.e. Sonic CD) and RSDKv4 (i.e. Sonic 1 & 2) games, including support for local multiplayer.
-The v5 side of the engine also recieves minor changes, such as altered collision and additional functionality.

 ### How do I change the username? { id="change-username" }

 In the `Game` category of `settings.ini`, add a tag called `username` and enter the desired username in it, like so: